asian-code/malfactory/README.md

 #### <p align="center"> Troubleshooting </p>

-If typing `malfactory` does not work, then either you did not run the `setup.py` file or your linux distro doesn't support the file setup it uses.
+If typing `malfactory` in your terminal does not work, then either you did not run the `setup.py` file or your linux distro doesn't support the file setup it uses.

-Most files go to `/usr/share/mal-factory`, `malfactory.desktop` goes to `/usr/share/applications/`, and `malfactory` goes to `/usr/bin`.
+Most files go to `/usr/share/mal-factory`, `malfactory.desktop` goes to `/usr/share/applications/`, and `malfactory` goes to `/usr/bin`. `setup.py` does all this for you but in case it doesnt, please report the issue with a screenshot of any error messages. :grin:

 ------------------------------------------------------------------------